-Once you have a fully painted drawing, you can use it as a colour model and load it in the Model view.
-This drawing can be used and loaded in any of your Harmony scenes.
+When you are drawing, you can use a fully-painted drawing or bitmap image as a reference and load it in the Reference view.
+This drawing or bitmap image can be used and loaded in any of your Harmony scenes.